Polyfrost/plus-backend/CONTRIBUTING.md

 Because the backend requires a PostgreSQL database and s3 bucket (even for development), [`./scripts/start-dev-env.sh`](scripts/start-dev-env.sh) is provided to start a temporary PostgreSQL server and S3-compatible API locally.
-The data for these services is stored in `./.local`, so to reset the stored datam this directory can just be deleted.
+The data for these services is stored in `./.local`, so to reset the stored data this directory can just be deleted.
 The S3 API is hosted at `127.0.0.1:8081` (with a bucket `local`), and postgres is run on the default port `5432` with a database named `local`.